-I am honored to be serving in my sixth year as the principal of Washington GT Magnet Elementary School where I taught and both of my sons attended.
-I have been an educator for 30 years and my goal is to engage and challenge every child in a thriving learning community.
+I am honored to be serving in my seventh year as the principal of Washington GT Magnet Elementary School where I taught and both of my sons attended.
+I have been an educator for over 30 years and my goal is to engage and challenge every child in a thriving learning community.
 I believe a strong, healthy school is one where a passionate and skilled staff works in collaboration with actively involved parents and our broader community to prepare our students to be well-rounded leaders in the 21st century.
-I am proud to be part of such an amazing and diverse community of learners.
+I am proud to be part of such a strong and diverse community of learners.

 I have a B.A in political science with a minor in economics from Tulane University in New Orleans, LA.
 After briefly interning on Capitol Hill, I taught elementary school in an inner city Catholic school in Washington, DC.
 I earned a master's degree in elementary education at Syracuse University.
 In the early 1990s I moved to Raleigh where I taught at Durant Road Year Round Elementary School for 5 years and Washington GT Magnet Elementary for 10 years.
 During that time I was a mentor teacher and became a National Board Certified teacher.
 After 19 years in the classroom, I earned a master's degree in administration from NC State through the Wake County Leadership Cohort.
 I served as the assistant principal at Briarcliff Elementary in Cary for three years and in 2010 was the named the Assistant Principal of the Year for Wake County.
 Prior to serving as Washington's principal, I was the principal of Lacy Elementary school for 3 years.

-My wife, Emily, is the youth programs coordinator at the NC Museum of History.
+My wife, Emily, recently retired as the Youth Programs Coordinator at the NC Museum of History, is an active volunteer in our church and community.
 We have two sons.
-Ben is a director of a Boys and Girls Club in the Wilmington area and Wyatt is a senior at UNC Chapel Hill.
-My sons and I enjoy playing basketball and eating ice cream.
+Ben, a graduate of UNC Wilmington, is the assistant director of the Zebulon Boys and Girls Club.
+Wyatt, a graduate of UNC Chapel Hill, is working to create affordable housing opportuntiesfor residents of the Pittsburgh area.
 Our family loves traveling, laughing, and trying new foods.
 I look forward to getting to know you and your family.

 Mr. Grant, Principal